arista-eosplus/ztpserver/docs/install.rst

 .. |tar dev| replace:: TAR
 .. _tar dev: https://github.com/arista-eosplus/ztpserver/tarball/develop

-Once the above system requirements are met, use the following git command to pull the develop branch into a local directory on the server where you want to install ZTPServer:
+Once the above system requirements are met, you can use the following git command to pull the develop branch into a local directory on the server where you want to install ZTPServer:

 .. code-block:: console